angelinakumanova/small-web-projects/DoctorlyApp/README.md

 ## Features
 - **Patient Registration & Login:** Secure authentication for new and existing users.
-- **Appointment Scheduling:** Easily schedule and save doctor appointments.
+- **Effortless Appointment Booking:** Easily register, log in, and manage appointments with doctors.
-- **Secure Authentication and Authorization:** Ensures user data is protected with Spring Security.
+- **Secure Authentication & Authorization:** Secure login and access management using Spring Security.
+- **Form Validation:** Ensuring accurate data entry with real-time validation for a seamless user experience.
-- **Data Management:** Reliable database storage using MySQL.
+- **Data Management:** Reliable database storage using MySQL, with secure password hashing for user accounts.

 <br>